-Physical education will include a sequence of developmental experiences through which children learn by moving.
-Students will first learn and practice basic movement skills and manipulate objects by throwing, catching, striking, pushing, pulling, and climbing.
-They will take part in a variety of individual and group activities and games to increase their body awareness, practice new skills, and learn to move safely with respect to other people.
-Students will also begin to learn about the physical and mental benefits of a healthy lifestyle characterized by physical activity.
-Students will then use movement skills in more complex ways by learning the concepts of fairness, positive attitude, teamwork, and sportsmanship.
-Students will learn to recognize the correlation between practice and mastery of skill, and they will complete various types of drills to increase their own abilities.
-Students will ultimately refine all the simple and complex skills necessary for physical activity of various types and focus on healthy lifestyles through nutrition and fitness.
+Physical education includes a sequence of developmental experiences through which children learn first through basic movement skills and object manipulation (throwing, catching, striking, pushing, pulling and climbing), and later through more complex ways of fairness, positive attitude, teamwork, and sportsmanship.
+Students participate in individual and group activities and games to increase body awareness, practice new skills and learn to move safely with respect to other people.
+Students learn about the physical and mental benefits of a healthy lifestyle characterized by physical activity, recognizing the correlation between practice and mastery of physical skills, ultimately refining all the simple and complex skills necessary for physical activity of various types and focusing on healthy lifestyles through nutrition and fitness.